lee89tw14/FFXIV-Crafter-Solver/README.md

 This project contains the source for the [FFXIV Crafting Optimizer Website](http://ffxiv.lokyst.net/).
 It uses [AngularJS](http://angularjs.org/), [AngularUI Bootstrap](http://angular-ui.github.io/bootstrap/), and [Bootstrap](http://getbootstrap.com/).

+# Updating item and food databases

+For the notranged.github.io version of this tool, I have written a new Python scraper that pulls recipe data from xivapi.com.
+Whenever FFXIV gets updated with new crafting recpes, run main_scraper.py found in scripts/ranged-python-xivapi-extractor/.
+It will create new .json files for each job in the /out/ folder.
+Use these to replace the old .json files in app/data/recipedb/

+### Food and Medicine
+I haven't made this script work for food and medicine buffs yet, though.
+You will have to use [the old lodestone scraper](https://github.com/doxxx/lodestone-recipe-db-scraper) for that.
+Run it with argument --buffs, e.g. 'python main.py --buffs'

+At some point I made an [updated version of that script](https://github.com/NotRanged/ranged-lodestone-recipe-db-scraper) but idk what i changed about it anymore i forgor 💀

+# Development (old readme)

 ### Running the app during development

 You can pick one of these options: